azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 a time can be inefficient - especially if the reason for attesting the control is the same across all those resource instances.
 The bulk attestation feature helps by empowering subscription/security owners to provide a common justification for a set of resources all of which have a specific (single) controlId that requires attestation.
-This essentially 'automates' attestation by using a slightly different combination of parameters alongside '-AttestControls'.
+This essentially 'automates' attestation by using a slightly different combination of parameters alongside '-ControlsToAttest'.

  ```PowerShell
 $subscriptionId = 'Your subscription Id'